vestalux/sljekyll/news/_posts/2017-02-24-trio-of-acts-for-local-music-showcase.md

 <section class="{% include /c/generic-panel.html %}">

   <p>Later in the year, on Saturday 11 November, the library will host The Vagaband from Norwich, a highly acclaimed Americana/folk/ rock band, supported by Tony Shevlin, who’s something of a legend of the local music scene.
-Tickets cost £11 each or two for £20.
+Tickets cost £7.
 For more information, please see <a href="/events/ipswich-2017-11-11-the-vagaband/">The Vagaband event details</a>.</p>

 </section>